Giefert/edX-OOP-in-Csharp/README.md

-Practicing using GitHub, more folder structure and general tidiness.
+**Practicing using GitHub, more folder structure and general tidiness.**

+Not sure how to bold, or change text size yet...